Cow vigilante violence in India: Laws, state support, and legal issues

-The BJP government have introduced some restrictions on the slaughter of cattle.
+The BJP government has introduced some restrictions on the slaughter of cattle.
 The slaughter of cattle for export was banned in May 2017.
 This restriction threatened an Indian beef export industry worth $4 billion annually.
 Several Indian states further restricted the slaughter of cows.
 For example, Maharashtra passed stricter legislation banning the possession, sale, and consumption of beef in March 2015.
 Cow vigilantes have also been emboldened by these laws, and attack Muslims suspected of smuggling cattle for slaughter.

 Some Indian states have been accused of having laws that enable cow protection groups.
 In April 2017 the governments of six states: Rajasthan, Maharashtra, Gujarat, Jharkhand, Karnataka, and Uttar Pradesh were asked by the Supreme Court to answer a request to ban cow-protection related vigilantism.
 Many vigilantes believe their actions are approved by the government and Hindus of the country.
 For example, the vigilante group "Gau Rakshak Dal", formed in Haryana in 2012, believes it is acting on government mandate.
 Scholar Radha Sarkar has stated that the bans on beef "tacitly legitimize vigilante activity."
-Cow protection groups formed in Haryana in 2012 see themselves to now be "acting upon the mandate of the government."
+Cow protection groups formed in Haryana in 2012 see themselves as "acting upon the mandate of the government."
 Such groups across the country have "[taken] it upon themselves to punish those they believe to be harming the cow."
 Such incidents of violence have occurred even in situations in which no illegal actions have occurred, such as in the handling of dead cattle.
 According to Sarkar, cow protection groups have taken actions that they know to be illegal, because they believe that they have the support of the government.

-In November 2016, the BJP-led Haryana government decided to provide ID cards for cow vigilantes.
-However they were not issued despite collecting the details of vigilantes.
+In November 2016, the BJP-led Haryana government said it would provide ID cards for cow vigilantes.
+They were not issued after the government collected many vigilantes' details.
 According to Human Rights Watch, many cow protection vigilante groups are allied with the BJP.
 According to BBC News, many cow-protection vigilantes attend training camps organized by Rashtriya Swayamsevak Sangh, which is the BJP's parent organization.
 Mukul Kesavan, in The Telegraph, accused BJP officials of justifying vigilantism.
-He pointed out that after some vigilante attacks, the BJP officials attempted to convince the police to charge the victims (or their family) for provoking the assault.
+He pointed out that after some vigilante attacks, the BJP officials attempted to convince the police to charge the victims (or their families) for provoking the assault.

-In 2018, a three judge panel of the Supreme Court made observations that such incidents of vigilantism was mob violence and a crime.
+In 2018, a three-judge panel of the Supreme Court made observations that such incidents of vigilantism were mob violence and a crime.
 In addition, it placed the responsibility to prevent such crimes on the states.